 History of Allarity Therapeutics

 Allarity was originally founded as Medical Prognosis Institute A/S in 2004 by then-Professor Steen Knudsen, who has a background in computational biology.
 Since 1996, Knudsen has been part of building the Center for Biological Sequence Analysis at DTU, Denmark’s Technical University.
 Based on bioinformatics, his research explored the potential of using gene chips in fighting cancer.

 To bring the potential benefit to cancer patients, marketing approval was needed.
 Knudsen founded the Medical Prognosis Institute A/S (MPI) for this purpose in 2004 as a spin out from DTU and with DTU Innovation A/S as the primary investor.

 The first focus of MPI was to identify which specific clinical uses of gene chips were most promising to be commercialized.
 Supported by surveys among oncological experts and the need for a sufficient number of patients, Steen Knudsen chose in 2005 to focus on prognostics for lung cancer.
 In further research, Steen Knudsen made an important discovery.
 By comparing data from the U.S. National Cancer Institute (NCI), MPI could predict which patients would get a positive effect from chemotherapy.
 In 2006, MPI submitted a patent application, which was approved by the American patent authorities in 2013.

 In 2019, a new Executive Management team came into office.
 Steve Carchedi joined the company as new CEO and was also elected to the Board of Directors.
-Henrik Moltke joined the company as new CFO.
-Both were appointed based on their professional merits and proven ability to commercialize life science-products and experience in investor relations management.
 The change of the Executive Management team was accompanied by strategic refocusing of the Company’s pipeline and development work towards advancement of its three priority programs, as well as monetization and a near-term return on investment for these assets.
 In 2020, the company was renamed Allarity Therapeutics.